 Building and Planning Departments

-- The Building and Planning Department, including the Permit Center is closed to walk-in customers.
-Hwever, staff are available to assist permit customers by appointment and via phone and email during regular Permit Center hours for each department.
+- The Building and Planning Department, including the Permit Center, is open.
+Staff are also available to assist permit customers via phone and email during regular Permit Center hours for each department.

 - We encourage the use of electronic submittals: